Metalymph/metalymph.github.io/content/about.md

 ### Hi!
 Thanks so much for reading about me 🤩

-I'm a CS & software developer with a focus on backend systems and programming languages.
-I like experimenting and learn with new languages and technologies.\
-For my degree I've discussed a model based on types derivations on linear aggregate type-system with explicit ownership, in order to proof Rust borrow checker safety in single thread modality (far before the release of the official Rust tech spec).\
+I'm a CS & Developer with a focus on programming languages, and passion for Apple platforms and backend services.
+I like experimenting and learn with new languages and technologies.
+For my degree I've discussed a model based on types derivations in order to proof Rust borrow checker safety in single thread modality (far before the release of the official Rust tech spec).
-In time, I've developed some Restful services, Telegram Bots, Cripto-treading experimental bots, simple compilers components.
-Currently my main languages are Python and Go and I’m using them in different contexts from web backend services to CLI apps and also scripting but I also like the Rust concept and projecting myself towards Mojo.\
+In time, I've developed some Restful services, Telegram Bots & server-side services, Cripto-treading experimental bots, simple compilers modules.
+I use languages like Go, Swift, Python and currently I am interested in Hylo as a new language and modern programming model.
+Currently I have more focus on Swift environment.
-Only to be clear and honest, I'm not a Java/C/C++/Swift dev, I've only used them in academic or personal small toy projects in time.
+The concept of programming language itself is not a limit for me, but I'm decidedly not a Java/C++/Php dev neither a frontend web dev; I've only used them in academic or personal small projects in time years ago.
-Long time guitarist, music is a big part of my life and I’m a sport lover in the free time.\
+Long time guitarist, music is a big part of my life and I’m a sport lover in the free time.
 For friends also a special wines researcher.

 ### Is this a blog, a portfolio, or whatever?